romrawinjp/romrawinjp.github.io/content/artworks.md

   </div>
 </div>

 In 2008, when I was 11 yrs old after I watched Wall-E with my dad, I told him I wanna be an animator.
 He let me go to animation summer school!
 Here are what I created from **3ds Max** and **Maya**.
-As I can recell, I modeled doraemon from scratch in 3ds Max and rigged in Maya.
+As I can recall, I modeled doraemon from scratch in 3ds Max and rigged in Maya.
+TBH, I can't remember the process how I did it.
+I was super young.
+But some sense is still here.

 | Doraemon             | Teddy               |
 | ---------------------- | ---------------------- |